mindfulness

 Now that you understand the science-backed benefits of daily journaling, you might be wondering how to begin.
 Here are some practical steps to get started:

 1. Choose your medium.
 Decide whether you prefer handwriting in a physical notebook or typing in a digital journal like MindJrnl.
-Both have benefits, but the most important thing is choosing what you'll actually stick with.
+Both have benefits — see our digital vs paper comparison for the trade-offs — but the most important thing is choosing what you'll actually stick with.

 3. Pick a time.
 Whether morning or evening, choose a consistent time that works with your schedule.
-Morning journaling is great for setting intentions, while evening journaling is ideal for reflection and processing.
+Morning journaling is great for setting intentions (see our morning routine guide), while evening journaling is ideal for reflection and processing.

 4. Use prompts if needed.
 If staring at a blank page feels intimidating, use our journal prompts tool for inspiration.